Arc-Computer/arc-memory/docs/cli/sim.md

 ### 8. Explanation and Attestation

 An explanation is generated to help you understand the simulation results.
 An attestation is also generated to provide a cryptographically verifiable record of the simulation.

+### 9. Memory Integration (Optional)

+When the `--memory` flag is enabled, the simulation results are stored in the knowledge graph, creating a reinforcing flywheel where simulation results feed back into the knowledge graph, making future simulations more accurate and providing richer context for decision-making.
+The system also retrieves relevant past simulations to enhance the explanation with historical context.

 ## Integration with CI/CD